kevinweber/inline-comments/readme.txt

 * Commentators can better refer to specific paragraphs/statements in an article.
 * Readers can comment while reading (and don’t have to scroll to the very bottom).

-Most people know Inline Comments from Medium as “Notes Feature” ([medium.com]( https://medium.com/about/5972c72b18f2)) and Quartz as “Annotation Feature” ([qz.com]( http://qz.com/111748/you-can-now-leave-annotations-in-the-margins-of-quartz/)).
+Get more information and test a demo on the developer’s website: ([kevinw.de/inline-comments](http://kevinw.de/inline-comments)).

 == Installation ==

 1. Upload Inline Comments into you plugin directory (/wp-content/plugins/) and activate the plugin through the 'Plugins' menu in WordPress.
-2. Configure the plugin via the admin backend, at least insert your shortname.
+2. Configure the plugin via the admin backend.

 == Frequently Asked Questions ==